• Ways to Cultivate MIndfulness

 And if you don’t get it 100% perfect all of the time, that’s okay.
 Be gentle with yourself.
 Go slow.
 Don’t try to pile everything into one day and be the “best” at everything.
 Allow yourself to enjoy the journey.
 Recognize that the seemingly bad moments are truly just opportunities to learn and grow and appreciate.

 To be honest, I mess up a lot.
 Negative thoughts sometimes slip into my consciousness.
 I sometimes choose frustration over gratitude.
 And in these moments, #9 becomes even more important.
 Be deeply compassionate with yourself.
-Instead of repressing the bad and pretending it doesn’t exist in order to fit a false idea of perfection, recognize when you have a negative thought, gently probe its roots, and as you realize the thought no longer serves you, kindly release it from service.
+Instead of repressing the bad and pretending it doesn’t exist in order to fit a false idea of perfection, recognize when you have a negative thought, gently probe its roots, and as you realize the thought no longer serves you, kindly and gently let it go.

 I know it isn’t always easy, but never forget, you are worthy and deserving of living the life of your dreams.